peterhcharlton/info/safer_wearables/sops/post_participation/receiving_mail_packs.md

 Follow these steps when receiving a mail pack in the post returned from a participant:

+## Open the package

+Open the bag and the box inside.
+Throw away any spare chest dots, and any non-confidential paper (e.g. envelopes without IDs, instruction leaflet).

+If there are any additional items in the box then please make sure they have a participant ID written on them, and store them for review.

 ## Fill out the device return receipt

 Open the 'Device return receipt' qualtrics questionnaire, and fill out the details, noting the following: